-Up to 78% of pregnant women experience some kind of sleep disturbance in pregnancy.
+Up to 78% of pregnant women experience some form of sleep disturbance in pregnancy.
 That means that almost every woman could be getting better sleep in pregnancy.

 While causes of sleep problems can include difficulty breathing, restless legs syndrome (e.g., intense leg discomfort when laying down), frequent going-to-the-bathroom, they can also be caused by – and lead to – a whole host of emotional challenges.